zBlock-1/RLN-audit-report/README.md

 RLN [stays compatible](https://rfc.vac.dev/spec/32/#appendix-b-identity-scheme-choice) with Semaphore circuits by deriving the secret ("`identity_secret_hash`") as the hash of the semaphore secrets `identity_nullifier` and `identity_trapdoor`.

-RLN V2 improves upon the V1 Protocol by allowing to set different rate-limits for users.
+RLN V2 improves upon the V1 Protocol by allowing the setting of different message rate-limit.
-Hence, the definition of the user identity changes from the [V1 definition](https://rfc.vac.dev/spec/32/#user-identity):
+Hence, the definition of the user identity changes from the [V1's definition](https://rfc.vac.dev/spec/32/#user-identity):

 ```diff
     identity_secret: [identity_nullifier, identity_trapdoor],